JuliaWeb/Hyperscript.jl/README.md

 # Hyperscript

-Hyperscript is a Julia package for representing and rendering HTML, SVG, and CSS expressions using native Julia syntax.
+Hyperscript is a Julia package for writing HTML, SVG, and CSS expressions using native Julia syntax.

 When using this library you automatically get: